hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - reputation service
     - insufficient info for a definitive verdict -> return a reputation score based on characteristics of the file
     - <span style="color: #bb6600;">score meets or exceeds</span> threshold -> ESA applies confiured action in the mail policy
+    - reason of testing a newly installed service to help create policy based on the reputation but not dropping files that have an undetermined verdict: <span style="color: #bb6600;">file w/ a reputation score that is below the threshold</span>
   - <span style="color: #bb6600;">Advanced Phishing Protection</span> (not on WSA)
     - sensor-based solution
     - another layer of defense